 What is Social Purpose Works (SPW)?

-Realizing that the biggest generation is moving toward retirement or pivoting to new careers, MFS started Social Purpose Works to harness this incredible human resource; a generation (baby boomers) that wants to use their professional skills on small, short term projects and make a difference for nonprofits across the Portland Metro area.
+Realizing that the biggest generation is moving toward retirement or pivoting to new careers, MFS started Social Purpose Works to harness this incredible human resource; a generation (baby boomers) that wants to use their professional skills on small, short term projects and make a difference for nonprofits across Oregon and SW Washington.

 What is the service offered by Social Purpose Works?

-Social Purpose Works recruits professionals willing to apply their expertise on short-term, high impact capacity building projects.
-Nonprofits with unmet capacity needs define projects and pay a modest project recruitment fee to SPW to identify qualified, interested professional candidates for a potential match to the nonprofit project.
+Social Purpose Works recruits professionals willing to apply their expertise on short-term, high-impact capacity building projects.
+Nonprofits with unmet capacity needs define projects and contract with SPW to identify qualified, interested professional candidates for a potential match to the projects.